CZ-NIC/knot-resolver/manager/README.md

 ### Common tasks and interactions with the project

-After setting up the environment, you should be able to interract with the project by using the `./poe` script.
+After setting up the environment, you should be able to interract with the project by using `./poe` script.
 Common actions are:

 * `poe run` - runs the manager from the source
 * `poe docs` - creates HTML documentation